MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/merge-extents.md

 Output parameter |Type |Description
 ---|---|---
 OriginalExtentId |string |A unique identifier (GUID) for the original extent in the source table, which has been merged into the target extent.
 ResultExtentId |string |A unique identifier (GUID) for the extent that was created from the source extents.
-Upon failure - "Failed" or "Abandoned".
+Upon failure: "Failed" or "Abandoned".
 Duration |timespan |The time period it took to complete the merge operation.

 ## Examples